No Entry

-At the 51st Filmfare Awards, No Entry received 4 nominations, including Best Film, Best Performance in a Comic Role Anil Kapoor and Best Supporting Actress (Basu).

-On 27 December 2021, Salman Khan confirmed that its spiritual sequel No Entry Mein Entry is in the works.
+Bazmee later scripted and wrote a 2011 romantic comedy produced by Ronnie Screwvala and Twinkle Khanna which was based on a similar theme; titled Thank You, it starred Khanna's husband, actor Akshay Kumar, Anil Kapoor's daughter Sonam and Jaitley among the ensemble cast.

 Plot

-Kishan, a wealthy print-media owner is married to the suspicious-minded Kajal, who thinks he is having an affair with another woman, though he is faithful to her and never wills to betray her anyway.
-His friend Prem, a rich businessman has the opposite situation has many affairs with other girls, even though he is married to Pooja, who is very trusting.
-Kishan's employee, Shekhar, accidentally falls in love with Sanjana, who hates lies and doesn't tolerate other women in a man's life.
+Kishan, a wealthy print media owner, is married to the suspicious-minded Kajal, who thinks he is having an affair with another woman, though he is faithful to her and never wants to betray her anyway.
+His friend Prem, a rich businessman, has the opposite situation and has many affairs with other girls, even though he is married to Pooja, who is very trusting.
+Kishan's employee, Shekhar a.k.a.
+Sunny, accidentally falls in love with Sanjana, who hates lies and doesn't tolerate other women in a man's life.

-As Kishan takes Prem's photos with his girlfriend and threatens to inform Pooja, Prem sends Bobby, a call girl to seduce Kishan.
+As Kishan takes Prem's photos with his girlfriend and threatens to inform Pooja, Prem sends Bobby, a call girl, to seduce Kishan.
 The plan is that he'll fall into Prem's trap.
 Kishan plans to meet Bobby at his home while Kajal travels to Ajmer.
-As her passport is left at home, she returns and finds Bobby with Kishan in their outhouse, which they'd given Shekhar to live in.
-Kishan tells her that Bobby is Shekhar's wife; Sanjana, set to marry Shekhar, thinks Bobby is Kishan's wife.
+As her passport is left at home, she returns and finds Bobby with Kishan in their outhouse, which they'd given Sunny to live in.
+Kishan tells her that Bobby is Sunny's wife; Sanjana, set to marry Shekhar, thinks Bobby is Kishan's wife.

 Prem, in order to save his friends' marriages, tells Sanjana and Kajal that Bobby was his first wife.
-It becomes a bundle of confusion, arguments and comedy when all the various couples meet together.
-The truth is eventually told through many comedic encounters, and eventually Kishan, Prem and Shekhar seemingly turn over a new leaf.
-It is hinted at the film end, however, that the three friends haven't fully turned over a new leaf with the entrance of Sameera Reddy in a cameo.
+It becomes a bundle of confusion, arguments, and comedy when all the various couples meet together.
+The truth is eventually told through many comedic encounters, and eventually, Kishan, Prem, and Sunny seemingly turn over a new leaf.
+It is hinted at the film's end, however, that the three friends haven't fully turned over a new leaf with the entrance of Sameera Reddy in a cameo.